15 Self-Regulation Techniques For Adults and Children, Psychologist Approved

 4. Firm Reply When They Are Angry:

-Parents can mold their kids by keeping their cool maintained when kids are angry.
+Parents can mold their kids by keeping their cool when the kids are angry.
 Their firm reply and tone lets them understand the right way to deal with situations.
 If they don’t get it, make them understand it later.

 5. Dose Of Classic Games: